housecurve/housecurve.github.io/HOWTO.md

 When CarPlay is used to connect to an automobile audio system, be aware that the selected microphone will be the automobile (head unit) microphone, not the iPhone/iPad microphone.
 It may be possible to override this by connecting an external microphone to the automobile.
 Alternatively, connect using Bluetooth or the headphone connector.

+If you are getting strange measurements, try another microphone.
+A common microphone for sanity checks is the [iPhone EarPods with Lighning Connector](https://www.apple.com/shop/product/MMTN2AM/A/earpods-with-lightning-connector).

 ### Listening area
 When listening to an audio system, we hear the combination of the audio system and its surroundings.
 In classic audio speak, the surroundings are referred to as “the room” regardless of what they actually are (ex: living room, office, automobile, outdoor patio).